There are two types of candidates under the MMP electoral system:

 - whether the party has one or more component parties; and, if so, the name of the component parties,

-- provide a completed consent form (M-Cons) for every candidate.
+- provide a completed consent form (M-Cons) from every candidate.
 Dual candidates can use one form to consent to being on a Bulk Nomination Schedule, on the party list, or both, and

-- provide the completed form, deposit and consent forms to the Electoral Commission no later than noon on nomination day (there is no discretion to extend the deadline).
+- provide the completed form, deposit or evidence of deposit and consent forms to the Electoral Commission no later than noon on nomination day (noon Tuesday 26 August 2014).
+There is no discretion to extend the deadline.

 Rejection of List